wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 * For the latest changes and releases of our **Integrations**, see the [Integrations Release Notes](integrations_new_changed.html).
 * For **Observability for Kubernetes**, go to the [release notes for Wavefront Collector for Kubernetes GitHub repository](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/releases).

-## 2022-21.x Release Notes
+## 2022-xx.x Release Notes

-{% include note.html content="The self-service upgrade from trial version currently supports offers only for monthly billable commit contracts.
+{% include note.html content="The self-service upgrade from a trial version currently supports offers only for monthly billable commit contracts.
 The self-service purchase of additional capacity is currently available only to customers with monthly billable commit contracts who have connected their Tanzu Observability instances to VMware Cloud Services organizations." %}

 <table style="width: 100%;">
 <tbody>
 <tr>
 <td width="50%">
-<strong>Self-Service Upgrade From Trial Version</strong>:<br/>
+<strong>Self-Service Upgrade From a Trial Version</strong>:<br/>
-<p>Super Admin users can now upgrade from trial version and purchase Tanzu Observability by themselves.<br/>
+<p>Super Admin users can now upgrade from a trial version and purchase Tanzu Observability by themselves.<br/>
 <ol>
 <li>In the Tanzu Observability UI, click the <strong>Upgrade</strong> button on the banner showing the remaining number of days from your trial period.</li>
 <li>When redirected to the VMware Cloud Services Console, connect your account and organization.</li>